origooo/vscode-mocha-test-adapter/README.md

 ## Known Limitations

 - Test parsing is based on regex patterns (may not catch all edge cases)
+- Only 5 Mocha configuration options are fully implemented (see Configuration section for details)
+- Parallel test execution not yet supported (parallel: true ignored)
-- Mocha configuration files (`.mocharc.json`) are not yet supported
+- Custom Mocha reporters not supported (extension uses JSON reporter internally)
-- Code coverage is not yet implemented
+- Some configuration options like `ignore` patterns not yet applied during test discovery

 ## Contributing